 Globalization is said to be a new version of colonialism.
-During colonialism, rich states had exploited poor states by taking their raw materials and dumping finished goods in their markets for financial gains.
+During colonialism, rich states exploited poor states by taking their raw materials and dumping finished goods in their markets for financial gains.

 This is equally true for globalization.
 Big multinational companies hire skilled labor from poor countries by paying them better.
-This results in the closure of local companies in poor states as they cannot hire the same skilled labor on the same wages.
+This results in the closure of local companies in poor states as they cannot hire the same skilled labor for the same wages.

 We can say that globalization further fosters unequal relations between countries or companies.